Jerry Shirley: Career

 After leaving Fastway, Shirley joined the line-up of Waysted and reformed Humble Pie in the United States, with Charlie Huhn as vocalist.
 Shirley was the only original group member, and they were billed as Humble Pie Featuring Jerry Shirley.
 They performed with a fluid line-up for ten years before disbanding.
 During this period, Shirley also worked as a disc jockey at WNCX, a classic rock station in Cleveland, Ohio.
+In 1997, he was fired by WNCX and pleaded guilty to drug abuse after money went missing in a charity drive called “30 Days in the Hole.”

 Shirley returned to the UK in 1999.
 In 2000 he reformed Humble Pie with their original bassist Greg Ridley and another former band member, guitarist and vocalist Bobby Tench.
 They recorded Humble Pie's eleventh studio album Back on Track (2002), and he also appeared in a memorial concert for former Humble Pie bandmate Steve Marriott.
 More recently he has performed with the Deborah Bonham Band and played on her album Duchess.